DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::Image::ReverseDimensions()`, which permutes dimensions to reverse their order.

+- `dip::Label` has a new string argument, `mode`, which can be set to `"largest"` to return a labeled image that only contains the largest connected component in the input image.

 ### Changed functionality

 - The deterministic initialization for `dip::GaussianMixtureModel()` is more robust, making the